FREQUENTLY ASKED QUESTIONS

 - Competent representation to the claimant

-- Provides the client working knowledge of the applicable provisions, regulations and rules of Social Security
+- Working knowledge of the applicable provisions, regulations and rules of Social Security

-- Provides the ability to gather necessary information, complete the necessary forms and meet required deadlines
+- The ability to gather necessary information, complete the necessary forms, and meet required deadlines

-- Help obtain detailed statements from a claimant’s treating physicians
+- Help obtaining detailed statements from a claimant’s treating physicians

-- Ensures that a case will be properly developed prior to a hearing date
+- Assurance that a case will be properly developed prior to a hearing date

 - Claimant may have a mental condition that would impair their ability to navigate the application process